2024

 • Tend to arrange ingredients based on frequency of use.

-• Created cocktails based on a skill level deriving from their prior knowledge of cocktails
+• Created cocktails based on a skill level deriving from their prior knowledge of cocktails.

 Social Events/Gatherings